GuangyuNie/darkflow/README.md

 That's all.

+## On DOI Lab desktop

+The darkflow on DOI lab desktop #5 has already been set up.
-To replicate the result on Lab computer, use:
+To replicate the result on Lab desktop #5, use:

 ```bash
 cd darkflow
 flow --model cfg/yolo.cfg --load yolov2.weights --demo test2.mp4 --saveVideo --gpu 0.6
 ```
-Otherwise please check aboved instruction to install darkflow on your personal computor
+Otherwise please check aboved instructions to install darkflow on your personal computor.